Water is the most important resource man needs to survive. Unfortunately, it’s also the one thing many people forget to

 One of the easiest ways to store water for emergencies is to buy bottled water from the store.
 These bad boys are purified, sealed, and easy to store.
 They’re also very portable in case you need to bug out.
 Perhaps the biggest downside to storing water bottles is that buying a lot of them can be quite expensive.
 There’s also the risk of BPA-like substances leaching from the plastic bottle into your water.

-Using water bottles is a feasible option when you’re in a solo, short-term survival situation, but you might want to look at other options if you’re going to store water longer and for more people.
+Using water bottles is a feasible option when you’re in a solo, short term survival situation, but you might want to look at other options if you’re planning for long term water storage.

-If you’re storing large amounts of water for long-term purposes, you should only use food-grade containers that can be stoppered or sealed shut.
-These containers include food-grade plastic, stainless steel, and glass containers.
+If you’re storing large amounts of water for long term purposes, you should only use food-grade containers that can be stopped or sealed shut.
+These containers include food-grade plastic, stainless steel, and glass containers:

 Stainless Steel Containers

-Glass containers are risky because they can break.
-Still, you can use them as long-term water reservoirs in case SHTF.
-Just make sure that these containers didn’t hold any non-food substances before you used them.
+Glass is risky because it can break.
+Still, you can use them as long term water storage containers.
+Just see to it that these containers aren’t holding any non-food substances before you use them.